GameTechDev/XeGTAO/README.md

 In order to better capture thin crevices and similar small features, we use x = pow( x, 2 ) distribution for samples along the slice direction, where x is a normalized screen space distance from the evaluated pixel's center to the maximum distance (representing the worldspace 'Effect radius').
 This is another setting where we used auto-tune to find the most optimal value, which was around 2.1.
 We decided to round it down to 2 for simplicity and performance reasons.

 ![denoising](Images/sample-distribution-power.png)
-_different sample power distribution settings; left: setting of 1.0; right: setting of 2.0, clumping more samples around the center_
+_different sample power distribution settings; left: setting of 1.0; right: setting of 2.0, clumping more samples around the center gives more detail to small feature shadows_

 ### Near-field bounding